 - Always treat your students with respect

-- Create an enjoyable learning environment that encourages student participation
+- Create an enjoyable learning environment that encourages student participation and soft skills development

 - Show interest in your students’ lives outside the classroom

 A teacher that has the students’ best interest at heart should not be so focused on lecturing that you allow no room for questions.
 You should invest more in getting the students interested and engaged in the subject matter instead of just making sure that all the knowledge is conveyed.
 It is best that you don’t explain ideas or facts uninterrupted for more than 5 minutes at a time.
 Some students may get bored and lose concentration.
 Instead, set a good example by asking questions and also invite the students to ask questions that steer the discussion.

 Although the questions asked by the students need answers, it doesn’t always have to be you providing all the answers.
 You should also allow the students to volunteer and answer classmate questions.

 Never underestimate the benefits of praise!
 It is one tool that can be a powerful motivator for students.
 In fact, research shows that praise is more effective than tangible rewards and may transform a student’s image, uplift the entire class, as well as reinforce the core value you seek to promote in your classroom.
 While praise can be a great tool for motivation and achievement, teachers must use it effectively:

 - Focus on effort, not only on achievements